-Blackboard is used to support different teaching methods and modes of delivery across various disciplines at the University, supporting both face-to-face teaching, blended learning and distance provision.
-It provides a practical way to:
+Blackboard Learn Ultra (Blackboard) is the University’s centrally supported Virtual Learning Environment (VLE).
+It is used to support different teaching methods and modes of delivery across various disciplines at the University, supporting both face-to-face teaching, blended learning and distance provision.

-- offer dynamic interaction, communication and collaboration
+- offer opportunities for dynamic interaction, collaboration and communication;

 - track, monitor and assess student engagement and progress.